Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the financial records for the current financial year; and

-   2. any other financial records, as authorised by the Committee.
+   b) any other financial records, as authorised by the Committee.

 ### 74. Financial statements